HemingNM/SESraster/README.md

 install.packages("SESraster")
 ```

-The development version of `SESraster` can be installed from the [`SESraster repository in Github`](https://github.com/HemingNM/SESraster):
+The development version of `SESraster` can be installed from the [`SESraster repository`](https://github.com/HemingNM/SESraster) in Github:

 ```
 require(devtools)